 Your rights as an employee are not directly impacted by working flexibly.
 Your Statutory employment rights – including unfair dismissal, maternity leave, Statutory redundancy pay, a written statement of terms and conditions, Statutory minimum notice, and itemised pay statements – all stay the same.
 Even if you reduce your working hours, you are still entitled to stay in or join an occupational pension scheme.

 It’s certain that legislative changes to flexible working employment rights are coming.
-In the Queen’s speech at the start of this parliament the queen mentioned changes will come.
+In the Queen’s speech at the start of parliament in 2019, the queen mentioned changes will come.

 What these changes will mean is not yet clear but entitlement to flexibility at the point of hire (day 1 versus 26 weeks), requirements around advertising flexibility in roles, and requiring companies to publicly publish their policies are all possibilities.

 Queen’s Speech: “Measures will be bought forward to encourage flexible working”